 Between visits, you'll be asked to tell the research team about any symptoms you have.
 You may need to do some things at home, like take a throat and nose swab every week, or keep a diary.

-Who runs coronavirus vaccine studies
+Who runs COVID-19 vaccine studies?

-In England, the research partner of the NHS is the National Institute for Health Research (NIHR).
+In England, the research partner of the NHS is the National Institute for Health and Care Research (NIHR).
 The NIHR is working with equivalent NHS research partners in Northern Ireland, Scotland and Wales on vaccine studies.

 If you sign up to be contacted about vaccine studies, only researchers on studies approved by NIHR will be able to contact you.